Dentists are healthcare professionals who are experts in the diagnosis and treatment of a range of problems that affect

 - good managerial and leadership skills

 Queen's University Belfast offers a Bachelor of Dental Surgery, a full time, five-year programme.
 For information on the entry requirements and the selection process, contact the university directly.
-For undergraduate full-time programme, application should be made through Universities and Colleges Admissions Service (UCAS).
+For undergraduate full-time programme, application should be made through UCAS.

 While the majority of graduates become general dental practitioners, a proportion pursue an academic career.
 As a result of this, Queen's graduates hold many senior university posts in the UK.

 Others are attracted by the prospect of a hospital career and apply for dental core positions within hospitals in Northern Ireland.
 Specialist training is available, where you follow the same career structure and training pathway as a hospital doctor.

 The Community Dental Service also provides a further interesting and rewarding opportunity for graduates, providing care for patients who cannot be treated in general practice.

 On successful completion of your degree of Bachelor of Dental Surgery (QUB) you will be immediately eligible to register with the General Dental Council (the professional regulator for all dental professionals in the UK).
 This is a full qualification for dental practice.